Other Scientific Names:

 May Be Confused With

-Common St. Johnswort (Hypericum perforatum) and common tansy (Tanecetum vulgare), Class C noxious weeds, may be mistaken for Tansy ragwort.
+Common St. Johnswort (Hypericum perforatum) and common tansy (Tanecetum vulgare), Class C noxious weeds, may be mistaken for tansy ragwort.
 Common St. Johnswort flowers have 5 petals per flower (tansy ragwort commonly has 13 'petals') and common tansy does not have any petals (ray flowers).
-Click here to see a comparison of the flowers of these species.
+Click here to see a comparison of the flowers of these species and click here to see a comparison of their leaves.
+In eastern Washington, the native species tall butterweed (Senecio serra) can look similar to tansy ragwort.
+Tall butterweed does not have the lobed, ruffled leaves that tansy ragwort has (its leaves have toothed edges) and its flowerheads only have 5 to 8 'petals', not the typical 13 of tansy ragwort.
 If you need help with plant identification, contact your county noxious weed coordinator.

 Where does it grow?

-Tansy ragwort is found on roadsides, in pastures, fields and cleared forested areas.
+Tansy ragwort is readily found in open, disturbed areas such as roadsides, in pastures, fields and cleared forested areas.
 It is not particular to soil type.
 Please click here to see a county level distribution map of tansy ragwort in Washington.

 How Does it Reproduce?